 - Teeth polishing – Polishing removes stains and plaque that are not otherwise removed during brushing and cleaning.

 Complete and thorough exams

 - Digital diagnostic x-rays – used to detect decay, tumors, cysts, and bone loss

 - Oral cancer screening – we’ll check your face, neck, lips, tongue, throat, gums, and tissues

 - Tooth decay – we’ll check the surface of your teeth for decay

-- Existing restorations – we’ll check all of your existing restorations
+- Existing restorations – we’ll check the condition of all of your existing restorations

-Proper brushing and flossing techniques are the fundamentals in ensuring great oral health.
-For optimum oral hygiene, your Brandon densits, Dr. Walker and Dr. Raynal recommend that you brush your teeth at least twice daily, but preferably after every meal, and flossing once a day.
-Flossing once a day helps prevent gum disease by removing food particles and plaque at and below the gum line as well as between teeth, areas your toothbrush cannot reach, and also stimulates your gums—decreasing your chances of developing gum disease and tooth decay.
+Proper brushing and flossing techniques are fundamental in ensuring great oral health.
+For optimal oral hygiene, your Brandon dentists.
+Dr. Walker and Dr. Barr recommend that you brush your teeth at least twice daily–in an ideal world, after every meal–and floss once a day.
+Flossing once a day helps prevent gum disease by removing food particles and plaque at and below the gum line as well as between teeth in areas your toothbrush cannot reach.
+Flossing also stimulates your gums, decreasing your chances of developing gum disease and tooth decay.

-Educating our patients on effective oral hygiene, routine preventative visits, effects of nutrition, and thorough examinations allow us to proactively identify areas of concern and provide outstanding dental care.
+Educating our patients about effective oral hygiene, routine preventive visits, effects of nutrition, and thorough examinations allow us to proactively identify areas of concern and provide outstanding dental care.

-If you have any questions about oral hygiene, teeth cleanings, or preventive care, or would like to schedule an appointment, please contact your Brandon dentist, Dr. Walker or Dr. Raynal, today at (813) 689-5928.
+If you have any questions about oral hygiene, teeth cleanings, or preventive care, or would like to schedule an appointment, please contact your Brandon dentists, Dr. Walker or Dr. Barr, today at (813) 689-5928.